Have you heard the buzz about Sustainable Brands?

 With specific page items (pics, field labels, content):

 This one is also fairly easy.
-While creating a page or post within WordPress you have the ability to type in either the “Visual” or “HTML” tab.
-Feel free to create the post in visual, but when you are done you will need to switch over to HTML.
-Locate the item you would like to remove the <p> tag on, and place <div> tags around it instead.
-You will need to make sure that you place div tags around each item for this to work.
+While creating a page or post within WordPress, you have the ability to type in either the “Visual” or “HTML” tab.
+Feel free to create the post in visual, but when you’re done, you’ll need to switch over to HTML.
+Locate the item you’d like to remove the <p> tag on, and place <div> tags around it instead.
+You’ll need to make sure that you place div tags around each item for this to work.
 Below is an example:

 <div>Example Item</div>